Follow our Instagram @ghscollegeandcareercentral for updates and be sure to read your counselors' emails and the Friday Bulletin.

 How do I find out more about a college?

-The best place to start is by signing up in Naviance for college reps that visit the Career Center, where we also maintain their files with hard copies of brochures, catalogs, and more.
-Follow colleges you're interested in on social media.
-Follow hashtags on instagram based on your interests and check out the images posted by students (not the admissions office!) via location tabs.
-Pay attention to the emails from Ms. Schlicker which announce College and Gap Year Fairs as well as special opportunites.
+The best place to start is by signing up for college reps that visit the College & Career Center, where we also maintain their files with hard copies of brochures, catalogs, and more.
+Pay attention to the emails from your counselor, which announce College and Gap Year Fairs as well as special opportunities.
 These are also posted on our Instagram @ghscollegeandcareercentral.
 While colleges welcome visitors year-round, it is not necessary to visit in person to make a successful college choice.
 There are several helpful search sites, blogs, and articles about the college search process and visiting colleges on the right side of this page (scroll to the bottom for mobile browser).

-Portland Community College hosts many open houses and high school visitation days as do most area institutions.
+Portland Community College hosts many open houses and high school visitation days, as do most area institutions.

 How do I get college credit while in High School?

 It is not uncommon for college students to need more than 4 years to complete the necessary coursework to obtain their college degree, so any extra credits you earn now can make a big difference in terms of both time and money!
 Look through the Grant course guide to find out which classes offer college credit and what steps you need to take to ensure you are credited.
 Options include AP courses as well as dual-credit courses through PCC and Portland State University that you take at GHS.
 When in doubt contact your counselor.

 Be aware that colleges have varying requirements when granting transfer credit.
 For instance, some colleges won't accept AP credit if your test score isn't a 4 or even 5, while many accept a score of 3 and above.
 Most colleges cap the number of transfer credits at 12, but not all: information on transfer credits can be found on individual college websites.

 - College Decision & Search Advice in the wake of Covid19, from the GHS CCC